 Chez Céline is a favorite place of mine for a few reasons.
 First and foremost, it’s just plain delicious.
 Their dinner is made with high-quality ingredients, and all of their pastries are homemade!
 Chez Céline has multiple locations, but we prefer the one on Quinta Avenida in Playa Del Carmen.

 Not only is the ambiance exactly what you would expect from a French bakery, but they serve both sweet and savory crepes.
 That means no matter what kind of day you’re having you will have an option to pick something up.

 Their specials of the night (starting at four pm) include charcuterie platters, savory-filled puff pastries, and dips and spreads that would pair perfectly with a glass of wine from their wine menu!
 If you enjoy great baked goods, you’ll like this Playa bakery.

 Calle 26, entre avenida 10 y avenida 5 // +52 98 41 47 2294

 Imagine a typical Italian trattoria and how it would look like.
 You probably have an image of a small cozy restaurant with candles and romantic music in the background, right?

 Trattoria del Centro‘s atmosphere is just as you’ve imagined—a cozy restaurant with a traditional Italian touch of real wood for decor and very soft lighting.

 So if you are visiting Playa del Carmen, Mexico, and you crave some pizza or authentic Italian food, Trattoria del Centro is the place for you.

-The pizza tastes amazing, and they have a variety of toppings to choose from.
+They maybe have the best pizza around that tastes amazing, and they have a variety of toppings to choose from.
 I love the Bianco pizza with prosciutto, ricotta, and a few slices of tomato.

 It makes the soft dough a bit chewy and delicious.
 Two thumbs up!
 For a taste of Italy in Mexico, make sure to try this Playa del Carmen Italian restaurant.